Comprehensive Eye Exam

 What is included in an eye exam?

-Dr. Uong says an eye exam will include a series of testing to evaluate your vision and your ocular health.
+Dr. Uong says an eye exam will include a series of tests to evaluate your vision and your ocular health.
 Visual skills such as eye movements, tracking abilities, eye alignment, peripheral awareness, eye focusing, and visual acuity will be assessed at your eye exam.
 Your optometrist will test your vision with trial lenses to accurately prescribe spectacles to sharpen your vision, as well as examine the front and back of the eyes through a microscope for any signs of ocular diseases.

 What diseases can be detected in an eye exam?

-In Dr. Uong’s words – An eye exam can detect ocular surface diseases as well as retinal diseases at their earliest stages.
+In Dr. Uong’s words, an eye exam can detect ocular surface diseases as well as retinal diseases at their earliest stages.
 Ocular surface diseases such as dry eyes, keratoconus, and conjunctivitis can be well managed at our clinic.
 We also have the technology to monitor retinal diseases including glaucoma, macular degeneration, and diabetic retinopathy.

 How often do I need an eye exam?